dulibrarytech/digitaldu-frontend/README.md

 A uri will contain a protocol and domain

 A pid value in the thumbnail field will display a thumbnail image of the referenced object

+Auto-source selection for thumbnail path: Set "source" to "auto" in thumbnail configuration:
+   1. Path includes "http[s]://" -> Absolute url, fetch remote.
+Assign the absolute url to the remote image to the "thumbnail" field.
+   2. Path includes slashes "/" -> Relative url.
+Only DuraCloud allowed, build DuraCloud Url, fetch via repository (DuraCloud source)
+   3. No protocol or slashes -> Assume object id (no filename allowed).
+Build /datastream uri (ddu frontend) and fetch remote (MUST be a different object than current datastream request object) This makes it possible to use the pid from another object in the repository for the thumbnail image.
+Assign the pid value directly to "thumbnail" field.

+If the source is not set to "auto", a DuraCloud path is assumed for the thumbnail path.
+This will only be used directly if the source option is set to "repository".
+If the source is set to another option (such as "iiif" or "kaltura" the value in the thumbnail path is unused)

 ##### Index Document Required Fields for Each Object